THE WILL OF GOD

 Make sure that you have surrendered your own will to God.
 Most people are self-willed and only want God to approve their plans.
 You will have to “die to self”; be willing to sacrifice your plans and goals and replace them with His (Matthew 26:39, Romans 12:1-2 and1 Peter 4:1-2).
 “He is no fool who gives up what he cannot keep to gain that which he cannot lose.”
 Jim Elliot

 Consider the “four witness” in helping you make the right decision in matters of marriage, family, career, finances, the ministry, etc. The Lord uses a four-fold witness to confirm His will.
 Any one of them, alone, would not be sufficient to reveal the specific details of His will for your life, but if all four witnesses are in agreement then, you can have confidence that you have found the will of God.

 1st The Scriptures.
 The purpose and plan that God has for your life will never contradict the Word of God.
 Read and meditate on God’s Word; let Him speak to your heart (Psalm 119:105, Proverbs 6:20-23, Joshua 1:8 and Psalm 73:24).

 2nd Godly counsel.
 Seek the counsel of your pastor, deacons, elders, or saved parents.
-They have a God-given place of authority in your life and will often be used of God to give you guidance (Proverbs 11:14 & 15:22, Hebrews 13:17 and 1 Peter 5:5).
+They have a God-given place of authority in your life and will often be used by God to give you guidance (Proverbs 11:14 & 15:22, Hebrews 13:17 and 1 Peter 5:5).